IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 UID2 provides mobile SDKs for [Android](../sdks/uid2-sdk-ref-android.md) and [iOS](../sdks/uid2-sdk-ref-ios.md).
 Each SDK has the following features:

-- Generates UID2 tokens.
-- Takes in a UID2 <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (a UID2 token and associated values) and persists it in local file storage.
+- Generates a UID2 <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (a UID2 token and associated values) and persists it in local file storage.
 - Automatically refreshes UID2 tokens.

-(**GWH__SW_004: Just an FYI I made the last two items above consistent between both docs (wording was different) lines 47-48 in client-server doc.**)

 :::note
 This guide uses the group term **UID2 mobile SDKs** to include both the UID2 SDK for Android and the UID2 SDK for iOS.